awsdocs/aws-ruby-developer-guide/doc_source/dynamo-examples.rst

 <http://docs.aws.amazon.com/amazondynamodb/latest/gettingstartedguide/GettingStarted.Ruby.html>`_ to
 learn how to:

+* Create a table.
-* Create a table and load sample data in JSON format.
+* Load sample data in JSON format.

-* Perform create, read, update, and delete operations on the table.
+* Perform create, read, update, and delete operations on a table item.
 * Run simple queries.

 The topic also provides a link to a downloadable version of |DDB|, which includes an interactive web